-Inflammation of the blood vessels in the walls of the anus and rectum is known as piles or hemorrhoids.
+Inflammation of the blood vessels in the walls of the anus and rectum is known as piles or haemorrhoids.
 These blood vessels act as shock absorbers for defecation throughout the body.
-This causes hemorrhoids, which are one of the leading causes of rectal bleeding.
+This causes haemorrhoids, which are one of the leading causes of rectal bleeding.

 Some other causes are listed below:

 - Diseases of the liver that cause increased blood pressure in the vessels that supply the anus and rectum.